ekonbenefits/dotnetdbf/README.md

 =========

 This is a basic file parser written in C# for reading and writing xBase DBF files.
 Pure .NET direct access to xBase DBF.
-No need OBBC/JDBC for readind and writeing xBase DBF. xBase DBF files are used by Clipper and FoxPro.
+No need OBBC/JDBC for reading and writing xBase DBF. xBase DBF files are used by *Clipper* and *FoxPro*.

 Compilable on Linux (Mono).
 For .net 4.0 projects there is an enumeration framework in which makes it easy to use Linq to Objects.